What is endometriosis: causes to recognise

 -

-The combination of these factors leads to a persistent inflammatory response , which releases mediators such as prostaglandins, cytokines, and interleukins.
+The combination of these factors leads to a persistent inflammatory response, which releases mediators such as prostaglandins, cytokines, and interleukins.

-At what age does it manifest itself?
+At what age does it manifest

 How the body changes due to endometriosis